shazow/clog/README.md

     2011-01-08 07:19:29	sleep:stop
     2011-01-07 23:19:23	sleep:duration	28805

-The :duration tag gets inserted automatically when a :start tag is closed with :stop tag.
+The `:duration` tag gets inserted automatically when a `:start` tag is closed with `:stop` tag.

 Forgot to log your 1 hour workout this morning?
-Insert duration retroactively.
+Insert duration retroactively:

     $ clog --timestamp="today 11am" workout:duration 1 hour
     $ clog